rithikarajk/internshipproject/README.md

-Internship project
+Internship project:

-    Crawl a website and create a database of indian movie celebrities
+    Crawl a website and create a database of indian movie celebrities.
+Pre-requisities